StreakyCobra/gws/README.md

     with your repositories.
 So no `pull all`, `push all`, `delete all unused`, functionnality will be implemented.
 This will imply too much checking to ensure no loose of informations.
-Instead, just look the satus of the repositories and do needed actions manually on regulare basis.
+Instead, just look the satus of the repositories and do needed actions manually on regular basis.

   * You can use the commands from any subfolder of the workspace (as git does for instance).